ionic-team/capacitor/site/docs-md/plugins/js.md

 In Capacitor, Native Plugins have all of their methods automatically made available to JavaScript at runtime, so the majority of plugins won't need any JavaScript for their plugin at all!

-However, if your plugin requires some special JavaScript, or you'd like to provide a custom API for your plugin, you can easily a JavaScript frontend to your Capacitor plugin.
+However, if your plugin requires some special JavaScript, or you'd like to provide a custom API for your plugin, you can easily add a JavaScript frontend to your Capacitor plugin.

 ## Getting Started